 MA Design, The University of the West of England, Bristol (2016-19)

-Developing my practice, design thinking and application of innovation to my work.
+Development of practice, craft innovation and new methods of working with traditional craft mediums.
 A passion for research has been realised throughout MA study.
 Working to develop techniques and processes combining digital fabrication and traditional making skills to produce a new take on tapestry weaving and sculptural textiles.

 Design Crafts BA (Hons), De Montfort University, Leicester (2009-12)